 Flying your Pet in the Cabin with you

-- Most airlines require pets weighing 15 pounds or less to fly in the cabin with their owners (this weight includes both the pet and the carrier).
+- Most airlines allow pets weighing 15 lbs or less to fly in the cabin with their owners (this weight includes both the pet and the carrier).
 This also means the carrier must fit under the seat in front of you.
 Check with the airline about the carrier size and dimensions.
 Most airlines sell carriers or you can buy one from a pet supply store.

 - Be sure to confirm with the airline the day before travel that your pet is coming with you.

 - Remember that in most cases you will need a USDA health certificate.
 Check with the airline as to how many days before travel the certificate must be issued.
 The USDA considers a health certificate to be valid for 30 days, but many airlines and states have their own ideas about how long a health certificate should be valid and 10 days is typical for domestic travel.
 Some states require specific vaccinations.
-Travel to foreign countries now requires notarization of the certificate beyond the veterinarian’s signature and some countries require special blood tests for entry.
+Travel to many foreign countries now requires special notarization of the certificate beyond the veterinarian’s signature and some countries require special blood tests for entry.
 Always be sure to check with the consulate regarding what you need.

 - Some animals may be stressed or frightened by travel.
 Consider asking your veterinarian about anxiolytics (medication to reduce or prevent anxiety).
 If your pet is traveling in the cabin with you, you may just want to have some on hand in case of unexpected anxiety.